 Rabies is one of the most serious diseases transmissible to humans because it is fatal from the moment a person has general symptoms.
 However, there are preventive measures that can be taken before the onset of symptoms.

 The last reported case of human rabies in Québec goes back to October 2000.
-In North America, cases of human rabies were most often associated to contact with bats.
+In North America, cases of human rabies were associated most of the time to contact with bats.

 - Bat rabies

-Bat rabies is the most common in Québec, followed by the Arctic fox rabies.
+Bat rabies is the most common type in Québec and is found in all regions of the province.

 People infected with the rabies virus first show the following general symptoms: